 - The 1999 video game Star Wars Episode I: Racer is being ported to Nintendo Switch and PlayStation 4.

 - The game was first released on Windows and Nintendo 64 in conjunction with the release of Star Wars: Episode I – The Phantom Menace in theaters.

 - The Nintendo Switch version will feature LAN multiplayer mode, and both new versions will support split-screen multiplayer functionality.

 What they’re saying:

 - StarWars.com: “The ’90s classic Star Wars Episode I Racer is coming to Nintendo Switch and PlayStation 4 complete with modernized controls, Lucasfilm and developer Aspyr announced today.
 A beloved racing title based on the podracing sequence from Star Wars: The Phantom Menace, Star Wars Episode I Racer puts you behind the controls of your favorite podracers as you speed through flaming methane lakes, Tusken Raider assaults, anti-gravity tunnels, and much more in a pulse-pounding, do-or-die fight to the finish line.”

-No release date has yet been announced for Star Wars Episode I: Racer on Nintendo Switch and PS4.
+Star Wars Episode I: Racer will arrive on Tuesday, May 12 for Nintendo Switch and PS4.